Taky Kimura

-Takauki "Taky" Kimura (木村 武之, March 12, 1924January 7, 2021) was an American martial artist who was best known as being one of Bruce Lee's top students and closest friends - and a certified instructor in Jun Fan Gung Fu, personally certified by Bruce Lee himself.
+Takauki "Taky" Kimura (木村 武之, March 12, 1924January 7, 2021) was an American martial artist who is famous as being one of Bruce Lee's top students and closest friends - and a certified instructor in Jun Fan Gung Fu, personally certified by Bruce Lee himself.
 Kimura was also the best man at Lee's wedding, and one of six pallbearers during his funeral, the others including Dan Inosanto, Steve McQueen, James Coburn, Peter Chin and Robert Lee, Bruce's brother.

 Early life

 Kimura was born in Clallam Bay, Washington, United States, on March 12, 1924.

 Internment

 Kimura and his family were interned in a War relocation center (or internment camp) during World War II following the signing of Executive Order 9066, first at Tule Lake and later at Minidoka, due to their Japanese ethnicity.
 Kimura was actually taken to the camp one day before his high school graduation.

 Emerging from the internment camp after World War II, Kimura found himself to be downtrodden, broken down and lacking motivation.
 Because he was unable to graduate from high school due to being taken to the internment camp, and because his family had no money to pay for his college education, his family began to operate a supermarket store in Seattle, Washington.